 Usually, this is a late fee charge of around $25 to $45.
 That’s not a lot.
 But, when you’re trying to save more money, every dollar counts.
 More problematic, though, is that late payments can increase your interest rate, decrease your credit score, and show up on your credit score for up to seven years.

 When it comes to recurring bills, whether if you’re manual or automatic payments, never be taken by surprise.
-Place these due dates into your Calendar and set reminders to ensure that these payments go through without a hitch.
+Place these due dates into your Calendar and set reminders to check your online or mobile banking to ensure that these payments go through without a hitch.

 Schedule “No Spend” Days

 There are days when you don’t spend a dime, don’t you?
 Shocking, I know.
-But let’s say that you’re working from home all day since you’re fortunate enough to have a hybrid work schedule.
+But let’s say that you’re working from home all day since you’re fortunate enough to have a hybrid work schedule .
 Because of this, you aren’t spending money on gas, Starbucks, or ordering takeout for lunch.
-Instead, you brew your own coffee and make a salad from the items you have in your fridge.
+Instead, you brew your own coffee and make a salad from the items you have in your fridge to help your bank account stay plentiful.

 To balance this out, consider imposing “no-spend” days.